 What We Offer:

-We offer a variety of STD Training (STD Intensive Courses) throughout Illinois, Iowa, Kansas, Missouri, Nebraska and Wisconsin.
+We offer a variety of STI Training (STI Intensive Courses) throughout Illinois, Iowa, Kansas, Missouri, Nebraska and Wisconsin.

 Our Faculty and Staff

 Courses will be presented by faculty from Washington University School of Medicine in St. Louis, St. Louis University and community experts.
 Curriculum is designed and coordinated by recognized medical experts.
-Our nationally recognized faculty provides health care professionals with the latest research and clinical information in the field of sexually transmitted diseases (STDs).
+Our nationally recognized faculty provides health care professionals with the latest research and clinical information in the field of sexually transmitted infections (STIs).

 Collaborators in Training